Conservation laws and chaos propagation in a non-reciprocal classical magnet

 In particular, for initial conditions in which the magnetization has a modulation at a wavevector $k$ about a uniformly magnetized state, the relaxation time is finite in the limit $k \rightarrow 0$ as expected due to the finite value of $\tau$ we have assumed in our theory. \\ The behaviour of the non-conserved magnetization is captured in the transient state.
-We let the purely non-reciprocal spin dynamics evolve for initial states with a non-zero magnetization: a small periodic modulation of the spins is added to a perfectly aligned state.
+We let the purely nonreciprocal spin dynamics evolve for initial states with a non-zero magnetization: a small periodic modulation of the spins is added to a perfectly aligned state.
 It can be seen from Fig.(\ref{fig:Mkt_decayvs_t}) that it decays fairly rapidly to zero for different values of the modulation wavenumber $k$.
 Further, the relaxation of the magnetization in the limit $k \rightarrow 0$ in a finite time is consistent with our assumption of a finite $\tau$ arising from the hydrodynamics.
 This can be seen in the form of a fairly rapid relaxation of the magnetization for the lowest value of $k(=1)$ possible in our numerics.
-A description of the structure (bounces) in the early time behavior of the magnetization is beyond the scope of the hydrodynamic framework.
+A description of the structure (bounces) in the early time behavior of the magnetization is beyond the scope of the hydrodynamic framework. }